Race Details

 • Water temp: expected to be in low to mid 70s.
 This athlete’s guide will be updated during race week with the latest temperatures.
 All ponds will be tested for water quality.

 • Paddles.
-Yes, but not mandatory.
+Allowed but not mandatory.

 • Pull buoys.
-Yes, but not mandatory.
+Allowed but not mandatory.

 • Fins.
 No